mattyhakin/glucose_tracker/README.md

 - View graphs for glucose trends and HbA1c
 - Manage diabetic supplies inventory
 - Download and upload data easily
+- An example `import_me.csv` file is included in the `examples/` folder.
+- You can use it to practice importing glucose readings into the app.

 ---